DeNetPRO/Node/doc/installation_unix.md

 Linux & MacOS installation
 ------------------

-This guide shows you how to launc datakeeper on your Linux / MacOS machine.\
+This guide shows you how to launch datakeeper on your Linux / MacOS machine.\
 If you still have questions, you can ask it in discord or telegram support channels\
 </br><img src="https://img.shields.io/badge/Telegram-2CA5E0?style=for-the-badge&logo=telegram&logoColor=white" height="30" width="120"/>
 <img src="https://img.shields.io/badge/Discord-5865F2?style=for-the-badge&logo=discord&logoColor=white" height="30" width="120"/>